veitlab/moove/README.md

 ## Usage

-Once installed, Möve offers two main entry points for operation:
+Once installed, Moove offers two main entry points for operation:

 - `moovegui`: Opens the GUI for creating labeled datasets and training the segmentation and classification networks.